-When shoppers share their information with you, they’re putting a lot of trust in your ability to handle it.
-However, users are also expecting something back in return.
-What they hope for are good offers and messaging relevant to them.
+When shoppers share their information with you, they’re putting a lot of trust in your ability to handle it correctly.
+But they expect you to put it to good use: by providing relevant offers and messaging based on their personal data.

-By creating a personalised marketing campaign, you can meet customer expectations.
-Segment data based on demographic information, ad impressions and buying history before crafting a personal message for each group with the perfect gift ideas.
-Be dynamic in your approach by looking for overlapping customer touchpoints.
+By creating a personalised marketing campaign, you can cut through the Christmas clutter and stand out.
+Use Salesforce to segment your data based on demographic information, previous ad impressions and buying history.
+Use this to craft a personal message for your segments, complete with the perfect gift ideas.
+To really go the extra mile, be dynamic in your approach by looking for overlapping customer touchpoints.

 5. Keep data organised and protected

-Christmas is a yearly event, so you’ll be running these campaigns again in no time at all.
-Use the holiday season as a way to learn so you’re ready in the future.
-This should include A/B testing of offers, content and your marketing tactics – when, where, how you target consumers.
+Leverage the festive season frenzy as a way to learn so you’re even more prepared in the future.
+Take advantage of Salesforce functionality to A/B test your offers, content and marketing tactics, as well as when, where, how you target consumers.

-Such results can help you improve the effectiveness of your messaging so you can see what resonates most with your audience.
-This is where you can adjust messaging if required and apply learnings for future campaigns.
+The results of these controlled tests will help you identify and improve the effectiveness of your marketing material.
+You can adjust messaging in live time if required or apply learnings for future campaigns.